 Futon Mattress Thickness

 Futon mattresses have two common sizes 6-inch or 8-inch.
-On the market now you can also buy up to 12 inches thick futon mattress.
-A 6 inch futon mattress is great for kids.
+However, on the market now you can buy up to a12 inches thick futon mattress.
+A 6-inch futon mattress is great for kids or teenager.
 An 8-inch futon mattress will be comfortable enough for an adult sleeper.
 If more that one person will use the futon mattress, you will also need a thicker mattress.
-If your futon is made of a wooden or metallic frame, you will need a mattress that is thicker.
+If your futon is made of a wooden or metallic frame, you will benefit with a thicker mattress.
 Always consider who will be sleeping on the futon when choosing the thickness of the futon mattress.

 Number of Futon Mattress Folds

 Futon mattresses are either bi-fold or tri-fold.
 The number of folds that the mattress you choose will have will depend on the type of frame your futon has.
 It is always better to check with the manufacturer on whether they need two folds or three-fold mattresses.
 If you are replacing the current mattress, check the folds and buy accordingly.

 The size of the mattress you choose should reflect on the dimension of your futon frame.
 If your futon frame is a full size, purchasing a queen size will not fit correctly.
 The two most common types of futon mattresses are full size and queen size.
 Before buying your mattress take out the measuring tape and measure your frame.
 You’ll be happy you did.

 There are three types of frames on the market today wooden, wood composite, and metal frames.
 When buying a futon mattress, the material of the frame also needs to be considered.

 Wooden Frames – Wood frames last for an extended period, primarily if you invest in a high-quality frame such as oak, maple and ash wood.
 With these types of frames a thicker mattress with match the style and look of the frame.

 Metal Frames – Metallic frames come in several designs that will help preserve the décor in your home.
 Metal frames